-- 1. I am satisfied that procedural fairness was afforded to the applicant and interested parties regarding the decision whether to grant the application.
+- I am satisfied that procedural fairness was afforded to the applicant and interested parties regarding the decision whether to grant the application.
 All of those required to be notified of the application were provided with the opportunity to make written submissions and all submissions received were considered and helped inform this decision.
 The decision was made by the delegate having reviewed the application statement, business model and risk analysis, stakeholder submissions and other relevant material. - 2.
-In accordance with section 45(3)(a) of the Act I am satisfied that the proposed licensee is a fit and proper person to carry on the business or activity to which the proposed licence relates. - 3.
-Having considered the venue management plan and related material, under section 45(3)(b) of the Act, I am satisfied that practices will be in place at the premises as soon as the licence is granted that ensure, as far as reasonably practicable, that all reasonable steps are taken to prevent intoxication on the premises, and that those practices will remain in place. - 4.
+In accordance with section 45(3)(a) of the Act I am satisfied that the proposed licensee is a fit and proper person to carry on the business or activity to which the proposed licence relates.
+This determination may be informed by submissions from the NSWPF, submissions from L&GNSW Compliance about an applicant's compliance history, the results of National Criminal Record History Checks (as contained in National Police Certificates), and internet checks conducted by the assessor making the determination. - 3.
+Having considered the venue management plan and related material, under section 45(3)(b) of the Act, I am satisfied that practices will be in place at the premises as soon as the licence is granted that ensure, as far as reasonably practicable, that all reasonable steps will be taken to prevent intoxication on the premises, and that those practices will remain in place. - 4.
 Consistent with section 45(3)(c) of the Act requiring development consent from the local council, I am satisfied that the required development consent or approval is in force. - 5.
-In making this decision under delegation from of the Authority, all statutory objects and considerations prescribed by section 3 of the Act were considered and accordingly, I have determined to grant the liquor licence application with conditions as set out at Schedule 1.
+In making this decision under delegation from the Authority, all statutory objects and considerations prescribed by section 3 of the Act were considered.
+Accordingly, I have determined to grant the liquor licence application with conditions as set out at Schedule 1.